-VitroGel® Hydrogel Matrix is a ready-to-use, xeno-free functional hydrogel for 3D cell culture research.
+VitroGel® Hydrogel Matrix is a ready-to-use, xeno-free (animal origin-free) functional hydrogel for 3D cell culture research.
 VitroGel Hydrogel Matrix is an optimized formulation of multi-functional ligands and concentration to support a wide range of cell types for different applications.

 “Just Add Cells” – The hydrogel matrix is ready to mix with cell suspension directly.
 There is no additional adjustment needed.